Abstract submissions for ASEC 2018 are now closed.

 Short abstracts will be de-weighted in the selection process.

-- The Conference Organisers will not be held responsible for abstract submissions not received via the website or
+- The Conference Organiser will not be held responsible for abstract submissions not received via the website or

 for submission errors caused by internet service outages, hardware or software delays, power outages or unforeseen events.